I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/nf-compstui-setcpsuiuserdata.md

 A value that is stored by calling <code>SetCPSUIUserData</code> can be later retrieved by calling <a href="..\compstui\nf-compstui-getcpsuiuserdata.md">GetCPSUIUserData</a>.

 The handle specified for <i>hDlg</i> must be the handle received as input to the dialog box procedure.
-(Dialog box procedures are described in the Microsoft Windows SDK documentation.)</p>
+(Dialog box procedures are described in the Microsoft Windows SDK documentation.)

 ## Requirements
 | &nbsp; | &nbsp; |